Myanmar protests an opportunity to show more reform

 Police forcibly dispersed protesters in the central Myanmar town of Pyi on Thursday, a heavy-handed response reminiscent of the previous military junta that could fuel grievances among an impoverished and long-neglected people.

-The danger is that these protests spark similar anger over other bread-and-butter issues bedevilling the people -- high food and fuel prices and jobs for instance.
+The danger is that these protests spark similar anger over other bread-and-butter issues bedeviling the people -- high food and fuel prices and jobs for instance.

 “If they want us to stop protesting, they will have to give 24-hour electricity and more human rights,” said K Lwin, a 20-year-old student who joined about 100 others on Thursday for a third night of protests in Yangon, the country’s largest city.